raysfactory/azure-activedirectory-library-for-cordova/README.md

     resourceUrl: null
 };

-var authContext = new window.Microsoft.ADAL.AuthenticationContext(params.authority);
+AzureB2C.authContext = new window.Microsoft.ADAL.AuthenticationContext(params.authority);
-var authorizationHeader = null; // use this to make API requests after login
+AzureB2C.authorizationHeader = null; // use this to make API requests after login

-// Use this to do a loud sign in initially... var acquireTokenAsync = function(){
+// Use this to do a loud sign in initially...
+AzureB2C.acquireTokenAsync = function(){
     return authContext.acquireTokenAsync(
         params.resourceUrl,
         params.clientId,